Here is a list of frequently asked questions and answers for People with OA interested in the GLA:D® Australia Program.

 The exercises done in GLA:D® target joint stability, muscle strength and confidence with movement.

 The GLA:D® exercises are a set of 10 exercises, plus warm-up and cool-down, aimed at improving the strength and function around your hips and knees.
 Sessions are run in small groups of around four to six people.
 In each session, the same exercises are done by each person at the level appropriate for them.
-The physiotherapists who run GLA:D® programs have been trained to customise the program to suit the individual: YOU.
+The clinicians who run GLA:D® programs have been trained to customise the program to suit the individual: YOU.

 Whenever you do new exercise, it’s normal and acceptable to have very mild pain during and after the session for up to 24 hours – and maybe a bit longer at first.
-Your physiotherapist will help you learn how to monitor your pain so that you can challenge yourself without making your pain worse in the long run.
+Your clinician will help you learn how to monitor your pain so that you can challenge yourself without making your pain worse in the long run.

-The cost to do GLA:D® is just like doing any other physiotherapy treatment: it depends on your individual circumstances and the clinic you attend.
+The cost to do GLA:D® is just like doing any other allied health treatment: it depends on your individual circumstances and the clinic you attend.
 You may be able to use private health insurance**.
 Eligible participants may be able to use Medicare funding to cover costs of assessments and some people may be eligible to access publicly-funded services.
 Clinics will differ in how they are able to offer the sessions, and what is included in the fees.
 If you are paying privately, it’s likely that the full program of 2 education sessions and 12 exercise sessions will cost between $400-800.

 **Item code 560 ‘Group Consultation’

-Your physiotherapist will make an appointment to review your goals and progress 3 months after you are registered.
+Your clinician will make an appointment to review your goals and progress 3 months after you are registered.
 This usually gives enough time for you to complete the program and start exploring what to do next.
 You may decide to work towards getting into a gym-based program, or heading back to running, or simply finding ways to increase your level of physical activity throughout the week.

 The exercises and strategies you learn in GLA:D® are also easily able to be continued by you at home.
 Most importantly, they are a tool for you to use whenever you feel you need to – for example, if something happens to reduce your level of activity, or if your pain increases.
 Some people will go back to doing their GLA:D® program after recovering from surgery.